Section 8.5: Maintenance of Chapter Charter

 Verification that a chapter has met the defined requirements and provide feedback on the tools and resources needed to provide the member value described above

-- Submit a completed Officer and Delegate Report Form to ASSP by May 31.
+- Submit a completed Annual Leadership Report to ASSP by May 31.

 - Submit a completed Annual Chapter Operations Plan to your regional vice president and ASSP by Aug.
 15.